-California benefits from one of the most valuable and diverse agricultural industries in the world, producing over 400 different commodities which were valued at \$46.4 billion in 2013.
-Nearly half of the United States' fruits and vegetables are grown in California (CDFA, 2015).
+Climate change presents new threats to ocean and coastal ecosystems and resources including sea-level rise, extreme events, and ocean acidification, and continued investments are needed in climate-smart ocean and coastal management.
+SAFEGUARDING CALIFORNIA: IMPLEMENTATION ACTION PLANS tra de la alifornia benefits from one of the most valuable and diverse agricultural industries in the world, producing over 400 different commodities which were valued at \$54 billion in 2014.
+Over a third of the United States' vegetables and two-thirds of its fruits and nuts are grown in California (CDFA, 2015).
 Furthermore, 20% of U.S. milk is produced in California (CDFA, 2015).
 Livestock products (dairy products, meat, eggs and wool) and specialty crops (fruits and vegetables, tree nuts, dried fruits and horticulture and nursery crops, including floriculture production) epitomize California agriculture and are exported throughout the world contributing to local, national and global food security.
 Agriculture is successful in California due to the unique climate, prime soils, innovative farming techniques and critical irrigation infrastructure.
 The state's many microclimates allow for production of a diversity of food crops, in some cases, year-round production.